 In the past, development and operations teams had a significant contention.
 While developers used to burden all the code to the operations team, the operations team was expected to keep the code up and running in production.
 The developers focused on pacing up for rolling out new features faster, whereas the operations team focused on being slow and steady for system stability.
 This misalignment caused contention within organizations.

 SRE – A Prescriptive Framework for Successfully Accomplishing DevOps

 Site reliability engineering has gained a widespread prevalence as a concrete foundation for DevOps implementation.
-The difference between site reliability engineering and DevOps is that the former rides on the shoulders of developers who have also had a sound background in operations.
+The difference between SRE and DevOps is that the former rides on the shoulders of developers who have also had a sound background in operations.
 Therefore, SRE implementation removes the workflow and communication problems more effectively.